iamharshvardhan/Blind-Auction-Bidding/README.md

 # Blind Auction Bidder

 ## Description
-A simple to application to bid blindly and see who won at the end.
+A simple application to bid blindly and see who won at the end.